samuelyi/bash-onedrive-upload/README.md

 Before you can use this tool, create an application in the [Microsoft Azure Management Portal](https://manage.windowsazure.com) to generate your custom Client ID and Client secret.

-    1. Navigate to Active directory
+    1. Navigate to "Azure Active Directory"
     2. Select your Directory
-    3. Navigate to Applications tab
+    3. Navigate to "App registrations tab"
-    4. Press Add
+    4. Press "New Application Registration"
-    5. Select "Add an application my organization developing"
+    5. Fill in the "Name" field
-    6. Choose Name and select "Web application and/or web API"
+    6. Select "Web app / API"
     7. In a "Sign-on URL" write https://login.microsoftonline.com/
-    8. In an "APP ID URI" write https://onedrive.live.com/about/business/
+    8. Submit form
-    9. Submit form
+    9. Now open your new application and click "Settings"
-    10. Now open your new application and select Configure tab
+    10. Click "Properties" and fill in "APP ID URI" with https://onedrive.live.com/about/business/
-    11. Change "Reply URL" field to https://onedrive.live.com/about/business/
+    11. Click "Reply URL" and change field to https://onedrive.live.com/about/business/
-    12. Add an application key.
+    12. Add "Keys" to add an application key.
 Select 1 year key, 2 years key will not work.
 Press Save and copy the generated Secret
     13. Also copy your "Client ID"
-    14. In a "Permissions to other applications" press "Add application"
+    14. Click “Required permissions"
-    15. Select "Office 365 SharePoint Online" and "Windows Azure Active Directory"
+    15. Add "Office 365 SharePoint Online" ("Windows Azure Active Directory" was added by default)
     16. Grant "Sign in and read user profile" delegated permission to "Windows Azure Active Directory"
     17. Grant "Read user files" and "Read and write user files" delegated permissions to "Office 365 SharePoint Online"
     18. Save changes